 I also believe that structurally, this market has a lot less downside than most Western markets due to its cash nature, and the many catalysts.

 4 key catalysts that make a real estate investment in Playa del Carmen interesting

 1. Staggering development in the Riviera Maya

-The government has made it a key national priority to develop this whole region.
-I don’t need to elaborate too much on Cancun airport, which is Latin America’s 4th largest by passenger volume (after Mexico City, Bogota, and Sao Paulo).
+The government has made it a key national priority to develop this region.
+I don’t need to elaborate too much on Cancun airport, Latin America’s 4th largest by passenger volume (after Mexico City, Bogota, and Sao Paulo).
 Almost 15 million (mostly tourists) flock through its terminals every year.
-Cancun Airport is even better connected to Europe than Mexico City for example.
+Cancun Airport is even better connected to Europe than Mexico City.

-So yes, the Mexican government can be rather inefficient in many regards, but it pull this one off as Cancun is now one of the world’s top beach destinations.
+So yes, the Mexican government can be rather inefficient in many regards, but it pulls this one off as Cancun is now one of the world’s top beach destinations.

 The Mexican government is now doubling down.
 It is building a whole railway system linking Cancun to the rest of the Southern coast and Yucatan.
 People call it the “Maya train” as it’ll cover all the main tourist attractions such as nice beach towns, airports, Maya ruins, and colonial cities such as Valladolid and Mérida.